-As effective as they are, implants are not for everyone—you need to meet our dentist’s eligibility criteria in Pleasant Hill, CA, to perform the surgery.
+As effective as they are, implants are not for everyone—you need to meet our dentist’s eligibility criteria dentist in Pleasant Hill, to perform the surgery.
 The eligibility factors include:

 Several dental implant options are available, and the dentist will choose the right option based on the number of missing teeth.

 Dental implants in Pleasant Hill, CA, are either endosteal or subperiosteal.
 Both of these implants are great options and long-lasting; however, they differ when it comes to the procedure.

 Endosteal implants are fixed on the jawbone and are the most commonly used type.
 Subperiosteal are placed above the jawbone, but still under the gums.
 These implants are ideal if you lack sufficient jawbone.

 The fixing process requires at least three dental visits and involves a few steps:

 On the initial dental consultation, our Downtown Pleasant Hill dentist will examine your gums and teeth.
 Using modern dental tools, we will assess the bone structure and check for any infection.
 The dentist will then map out the treatment process and discuss the procedure and the risks involved.

 Your gums are anesthetized to reduce discomfort.
 Depending on your pain threshold, gag reflex, and dental phobia, the dentist can recommend dental sedation.
 The titanium screws are fixed in a process that lasts for about one or two hours.